Argus-Labs/starter-game-template/README.md

 Before using any endpoints, you need to populate the User ID field (between the endpoint dropdown and the submit button).
 The user ID `00000000-0000-0000-0000-000000000000` is a special admin user ID that will always be defined.
 Alternatively, a new user can be created by selecting the `Authenticate Device` endpoint from the dropdown.
-Populate the request boy with a payload like:
+Populate the request body with a payload like:

 ```json